Self-Guided Tour

 11. Left – Gorilla Grill (April 2007); food and drink service area for events.
 In winter, heated by a small woodstove, also used for neighborhood Friday night jams, classes and meetings.
 Creative woodworking here, as elsewhere around the Trust, done by founding trustee Charlie Pope.
 Stained glass by Trevor Degler, interior painting by Sunshine Allard and Buddy McCue.

-13. Right (down sloping switchback path) – Sauna; open supervised sweat ceremonies (Native American tradition filtered through personal spirituality of Robert Pue for donation), Showers; built in 1996 for Olympic campers using 55-gallon black-painted solar-heated overhead drums.
-Little Fishpond began as a SouthFace demo (a non-profit energy efficiency organization), later rebuilt with cement (March 2012, $500 grant thru Community Foundation/Gay & Lesbian ATL Fund, in honor of Phillip Rush, used for fencing this area).
+13. Right (down sloping switchback path) – Sauna (currently not open to the public), Showers; built in 1996 for Olympic campers using 55-gallon black-painted solar-heated overhead drums.
+Little Fishpond began as a SouthFace demo (a non-profit energy efficiency organization), later rebuilt with cement (March 2012, $500 grant through Community Foundation/Gay & Lesbian ATL Fund, in honor of Phillip Rush, used for fencing this area).
 Beyond are more individual gardens.

 14. Left – The Meadow, (purchased in 2008 from neighbors), also called Peace Pond Overlook.